HariUwU/VEC-Skill-2567-Central-ZmRobo-WRC-2025/README.md

 only once per round of the competition).

 ![image](https://github.com/user-attachments/assets/f53574d4-747a-422c-b3f5-ed2331be0083)

+##
+Ranking Criteria
+- The one with the highest score will be ranked higher.
+- If the participating teams have the same score, the retirement will be considered.
+If a team has fewer retirements, it will be ranked higher.
+- If the participating teams have the same score and the same number of retirements, the team with the fastest time will be ranked higher.

+(The time will stop when the robot can complete all the tasks and the robot stops at the END point only.
+If the tasks are not complete and the robot stops at the END point, the time will be counted as 180 seconds.)
+##

 ## Total mission score is 100 points, consisting of:
 - Mission “Leaving the Start Point”: 10 points